 It’s important to mention that while sharpening the image using photo editing software works, it won’t save every unsharp photo.
 That’s why it’s primarily important to focus with the camera.

 In a large majority of cameras, you can quickly check your image by pressing a single button to switch to a 1:1 view.
 It’s a quick and easy way to check if the focus is right while shooting.

 Sharpening photos with photo editing

 Sharpening is a given when processing RAW images.
 Shooting in JPEG is a different case.
 JPEG images are sharpened automatically by the camera.

-To sharpen a photo, first open it in the Develop module of Zoner Photo Studio X. Scroll the right panel down to the Sharpen group.
-You’ll see that the default sharpening Strength is set to 60 and the Radius is set to 1.2.
-These are roughly the same values that your camera uses when you’re shooting to JPG.
+To sharpen, open the photo in the Develop module of Zoner Photo Studio X. In the right panel, find the Sharpness menu.
+For RAW files, the default Sharpening strength is set to 130, and the Sharpening radius is set to 0.8.
+These values are roughly comparable to camera settings when shooting in JPEG.

 - Unsharp Mask

 - Smart Sharpen

 Both work similarly, but Smart Sharpen has the additional Preserve contours option.
 This option makes sure that the sharpening doesn’t apply to already sharp edges.
 This means you don’t need to worry about over sharpening the photo.
 Using this method is a good idea, especially with more substantial editing.
 For less dramatic sharpening, Unsharp Mark is more than enough.

 Just like with any other adjustment, every photo is different and universal values cannot be provided.